install + authenticate (the CLI & SDK are live on npm) $ npm i -g @rotastellar/cli $ rotastellar login --key rs_live_… # push your program and run it - the CAE plans, the agent executes on-orbit $ rotastellar workload run ./detector.wasm \ --name eo-triage --kind eo.triage --objective min_latency ✓

 Turn your fleet into compute nodes.

-Register a satellite as an orbital compute node and run workloads strictly inside its power, thermal, and link budgets.
+Register a satellite as an orbital compute node and run workloads strictly inside its power, thermal, and link budgets - and earn on what you run.

-One runtime, three first-class SDKs.
-Install, point at a target, and CAE plans the run while the agent executes it on-orbit.
+The fastest path is the command line; for everything else there are first-class SDKs for Python, Rust, and Node.
+Point at a workload, and the CAE plans the run while the agent executes it on-orbit.

 Plan runs, check feasibility, and track satellites from your existing Python stack.